andreasm80/blog.local/content/post/2024-05-05-taking-rancher-by-suse-for-a-spin/index.md

 **kubectl**

-Using kubectl without the Rancher CLI is ofcourse possible, just grab the contexts from your different cluster you have access to from the Rancher UI, copy or download them and put into the .kube/config or point to them as below and interact with Rancher managed Kubernetes clusters as they were any other Kubernets cluster:
+Using kubectl without the Rancher CLI is of course possible, just grab the contexts from your different cluster you have access to from the Rancher UI, copy or download them and put into the .kube/config or point to them as below and interact with Rancher managed Kubernetes clusters as they were any other Kubernetes cluster:

 ![download](images/image-20240511115154151.png)